pipeyrunner/hide-seek/docs/hiding/the_hider_deck/powerups.md

 ### Veto

 The veto powerup can be played in response to any question instead of answering.
 The seekers are given no answer to their question, and are instead informed that you have used a veto.
 The question is still considered to have been asked, and therefore can only be asked again for its additional cost.
-Since you have not answered their question, however; you are given no reward and do not draw any cards from the hider deck.
+Since you have not answered their question, however, you are given no reward and do not draw any cards from the hider deck.
 You may play a veto at any time during the response window after a question has been asked.

 ### Randomize